- Yes

 With this in mind, VSEL committed itself to the AS90.
 Two years after the failure of the SP70, the first AS90 prototype was ready in June of 1986.
 This prototype was well liked by British military officials, and underwent trials until June of the following year.
 It would be compete against the American M109A6 until June of 1989, and enter service with the British Army in May of 1992 as Gun Equipment, 155 mm L131.
 An order of 179 guns for a fixed price contract of £300 million was placed, to be built at VSEL in Barrow-in-Furness and equip six Field Regiments of the British Army’s Royal Artillery.

 Firepower is provided by a 155mm L31 gun, firing primarily the NATO standard L15 high explosive shell.
 In trials, two AS90 guns were able to deliver a total payload of 261kg on to a single target in less than ten seconds.
-This is in large part due to the automated loading system, which according to the UK MOD, allows the AS90 to “fire a burst of three rounds in fewer than ten seconds, an intense rate of six rounds a minute for three minutes and a sustained rate of two rounds a minute.
+According to the UK MOD, the AS90 can “fire a burst of three rounds in fewer than ten seconds, an intense rate of six rounds a minute for three minutes and a sustained rate of two rounds a minute.”

 A few variants were created, such as the AS-90D, a desert upgrade with thermal protection for the crew and better cooling for the vehicle’s engine and machinery, with the tracks changed to be better adapted for desert use.
 Another variant, named Braveheart, was equipped with a longer L/52 gun, capable of firing at greatly increased ranges.
 This was ultimately not a success, aside from being mounted on the Polish Army’s AHS Krab.